thomluther/ha-anker-solix/README.md

 - The used Api library is by no means an official Api and is very limited as there is no documentation at all
 - The Api or the login can break at any time, or Api requests can be removed/added/changed and break some of the endpoint methods used in the underlying Api library
 - The Api library was validated against both Anker cloud servers (EU and COM).
-Assignment of countries to either of the two servers however is unknown and depending on the selected country for your account, the Api login may fail or show no valid devices or sensors in the integration
+Assignment of countries to either of the two servers however is unknown and depending on the selected country for your account.
+Upon wrong server assignment for your registered country, the Api may login but show no valid devices or sensors in the integration
 - The integration sensors and entities being provided depend on whether an Anker owner account or member account is used with the integration
-- The Anker account used in the integration cannot longer be used in the Anker mobile app since the cloud Api only allows 1 active client user token at a time.
+- The Anker account used in the integration cannot longer be used in the Anker mobile app since the cloud Api allows only 1 active client user token at a time.
 Existing user tokens will be removed from the server upon new client authentication requests.
 That means the integration kicks out the App user and vice versa.
+The behavior is the same as using the Anker app on multiple devices, which will kick out each other.
 - It was observed that solarbank or inverter devices may loose Wifi connection from time to time and will not be able to send data to the cloud.
-While Wifi is disconnected, the reported data may be stale.
-You can use the Cloud state sensor of the end device to verify the cloud connection state and potentially stale data.
+While device Wifi is disconnected, the reported data in the cloud may be stale.
+You can use the cloud state sensor of the end device to verify the device cloud connection state and potentially stale data.
-- The integration supports only power devices which are defined in a power system.
+- The integration supports only power devices which are defined in a power system via the Anker mobile app.
 While it may present also standalone devices that are not defined in a system, those standalone devices do not provide any usage or consumption data via the cloud Api and therefore will not present any power entitles.
-- Further devices which can be added to a power system and managed by the Anker Power cloud may be added in future if example Api response data can be provided to the developers.
+- Further devices which can be added to a power system and managed by the Anker Power cloud may be added in future once examples of Api response data can be provided to the developers.

 **Note:**

 To export randomized example data of your Anker power system configuration, please refer to the [anker-solix Python library][anker-solix-api] and the tool [export_system.py](https://github.com/thomluther/anker-solix-api#export_systempy).
+A new [HA service/action to export anonymized Api response data](INFO.md#export-systems-service) was added to the integration to simplify data collection in a downloadable zip file.
-You can open an [issue](https://github.com/thomluther/anker-solix-api/issues) there and upload a zip file with the exported json files, together with a short description of your setup.
+You can open a new [issue](https://github.com/thomluther/anker-solix-api/issues) in the api library repo and upload the zip file with the exported json files, together with a short description of your setup.
 Make sure to add your device to a Power System via the Anker mobile app before exporting the configuration.
 Standalone devices will barely provide data through the cloud Api.

 ## Supported sensors and devices